noir-lang/book/src/language_concepts/data_types.md

 #### Field Type

 A field type corresponds to a native field type in the backend.
 Usually this is a roughly ~256 bit integer.
-This should generally be the default type reached for to solve problems as using a smaller integer type like `u64` incurs extra range constraints and so is less efficient rather than more.
+This should generally be the default type reached for to solve problems.
+Using a smaller integer type like `u64` incurs extra range constraints and so is less efficient rather than more.

 ```rust,noplaypen